 The final laws against Witchcraft in England were repealed in 1952, allowing witches to finally come out of the (broom) closet.
 Witchcraft became all the rage after Gerald Gardner wrote and published a couple of groundbreaking books on the subject as an underground Pagan religion.
 It’s popularity as the Wiccan religion has spread and been on the rise ever since.

 Satanic Sommelier: Gin, as you like it.
 Or, Newcastle beer.
 A black magic classic in which the supernatural collides with science!
 American professor John Holden (Dana Andrews) arrives in London for a conference on parapsychology only to discover that the colleague he was supposed to meet was killed in a freak accident the day before.
 It turns out that the deceased had been investigating a cult lead by Dr. Julian Karswell (Niall MacGinnis).
 Though a skeptic, Holden is suspicious of the devil-worshiping Karswell.
 Following a trail of mysterious manuscripts, Holden enters a world that makes him question his faith in science.
+It is adapted from the M. R. James story “Casting the Runes” (1911).
+Did you know??
 “Passing the runes” became part of the lyrics in The Rocky Horror Show because of this film.

 Bell, Book and Candle (1958)